CrunchyData/postgres-operator/docs/content/quickstart/_index.md

 ### Post-Installation Setup

-Below are a few steps to check if the PostgreSQL Operator is up and running.
+Below are a few steps to check if PGO: the Postgres Operator is up and running.

-By default, the PostgreSQL Operator installs into a namespace called `pgo`.
-First, see that the Kubernetes Deployment of the Operator exists and is healthy:
+By default, PGO installs into a namespace called `pgo`.
+First, see that the Kubernetes Deployment of PGO exists and is healthy:

 ```
 kubectl -n pgo get deployments